 All staff are expected to contribute to the CEIAG programme through their roles as tutors and subject teachers.
-The programme is planned, monitored and evaluated by the Head of WRL and Head of Sixth Form in consultation with the Futures advisor(s).
+The programme is planned, monitored and evaluated by the Head of WRL and Head of 6th Form in consultation with the Futures advisor(s).
 In order to evaluate the programme on an annual basis, feedback is sought at Heads of Year and Year meetings.
 Tutors are also asked to complete evaluation forms on the units being delivered in PSHE time.
-Pastoral leaders (especially Progress Coordinators in Years 9,11,12 and 13) have more specific training to ensure good CEIAG decisions.

 The Futures advisor(s) provide specialist careers guidance.
-Careers information is available in the Careers Library in Upper School, which is maintained by the school's WRL Assistant, and in the Sixth Form Block which is maintained by the Head of Sixth Form.
+Careers information is available in the Careers Library in Lower School, which is maintained by the school's WRL Assistant, and in the 6th Form Block which is maintained by the Head of 6th Form.

 The CEIAG programme includes careers education lessons, careers guidance activities (group work and individual interviews), information and research activities (in the Careers Library), work related learning (including a one week work experience placement in Year 10), action planning and recording achievement.
 Careers lessons are integrated into the pastoral programme from Year 7 as well as some students having timetabled lessons.
 Schemes of work are distributed to all year groups with appropriate lesson plans, as well as guidance sheets for delivering the programme for teachers.
 These lessons will be timetabled as early in the academic year as possible for Year 7 and Year 8.
-Other focused events e.g. Further/Higher Education Fairs and Enterprise Days are provided annually for specific year groups.
-Trinity also recognises the need to embed CEIAG within subject lessons and teachers link the curriculum with careers.
+Other focused events e.g. Higher Education Fairs and Enterprise Days are provided from time to time.
 Work Experience preparation and follow-up take place as part of the Year 10 pastoral programme and are used as the basis for GCSE coursework in Modern Languages and English.

 This is an area that is continually being developed.
 Year 10 students use their work experience to contribute to their GCSE assessment in English and Modern Languages.
 In addition pupils’ progress is monitored throughout the academic year ensuring that they are developing the skills to make informed decisions.

-The Trinity School will also continue to work closely with Nottingham City Council and Futures Advice, Skills and Employment.
-The Head Teacher sits of the Futures Strategic Board.
-The school also has links with NCN (FE college).
-NCN visits Year 11 to talk about further education and then undertakes small group follow-up sessions.
+The Trinity School will also work closely with Nottingham City Council and Futures Advice, Skills and Employment.
 Together students will receive support from professionals and businesses to help raise levels of achievement and aspiration; and gain relevant employability skills and develop and understanding of the world of work.
-Local employers such as Paige Kirk and Faith & Gould have developed strong ongoing links with Trinity as the school recognises the need for students to experience multiple encounters with employers.

-Budget: funding is allocated annually and current funding totals £750.
+- Budget - funding is allocated annually and current funding totals £250.
 Sources of external funding are also actively sort.
 An addition, Trinity maintains annual budgets for the Year 10 Work Experience Programme and independent careers interviews.

-The Careers Library is open during school hours, unless being used by the Futures advisor(s) and has three dedicated computers with access to both the internet and the school’s intranet and a printer, careers software can also be accessed from all computers throughout the school.
+The Careers Library is open during school hours, unless being used by the Futures advisor(s) and has one dedicated computer with access to both the internet and the school’s intranet and a printer, careers software can also be accessed from all computers throughout the school.
 There are a variety of electronic resources suitable for KS3-5 together with a selection of books and leaflets.
-There is a poster/brochure giving details of recommended websites for careers information and advice and a ‘link’ on the school’s website, Sixth Form area, giving information/websites suitable for Post 16 students.
+There is a poster/brochure giving details of recommended websites for careers information and advice and a ‘link’ on the school’s website, 6th Form area, giving information/websites suitable for Post 16 students.

 A ‘virtual’ Careers Library is in constant development as part of the school’s VLE - ‘The Trinity Learning Gateway’ (The TLG).
 Two sites have been set up for ‘Work Experience’ and ‘Careers’.
 These sites give help and guidance and also provide links to external websites for further research.
 Trinity will continue to develop this resource to engage students from Year 7 to Year 13.